 For more details, NGVA Europe’s feedback is available here.

-The European Commission will adopt the final DA by the end of January 2021.
+- The European Commission should adopt the final DA by mid-March 2021.